uppsala-makerspace/loerdagskurser/activities/20230311_efterkvinnansdag/README.md

  * The course website: http://bit.ly/loerdagskurser
  * The event's site: https://uppsala-makerspace.github.io/loerdagskurser/activities/20230311_efterkvinnansdag/

-Do not hesistate if you have questions; please send that email!
+Do not hesitate if you have questions; please send that email!

 Thanks and cheers, Richèl Bilderbeek